hzFishy/UnrealNotes/content/Unreal Engine/Engine & Editor/Console commands & variables.md

 # Making your own console commands and variables

+## Cheat Scripts
+You can make a special console commands that can run multiple commands.
+See [docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/animation-shortcuts-and-tips-unreal-engine#cheatscripts).

 ## `Exec`
 - Check [how to use `Exec` meta attribute for supported classes](https://unreal-garden.com/docs/ufunction/#exec) and [how to add it to other objects](https://unreal.gg-labs.com/wiki-archives/common-pitfalls/exec-functions#how-do-i-get-other-classes-to-support-exec-functions)